GSA/plainlanguage.gov/_pages/examples/brochures/hhs-brochure.md

 ---
+title: 'Dietary Guidelines: Losing Weight Safely'
-title: 'Department of Health and Human Services: Dietary Guidelines'
+author: Department of Health and Human Services
 permalink: /examples/brochures/hhs-brochure/
 sidenav: examples
 redirect_from:
   - http://www.plainlanguage.gov/examples/before_after/pub_hhs_losewgt.cfm
 ---

-The Department of Health and Human Services took a six-page article and replaced it with a single, fold-out brochure, conveying the same information.
-Here is an excerpt.
+_The Department of Health and Human Services took a six-page article and replaced it with a single, fold-out brochure, conveying the same information.
+Here is an excerpt._

-## Losing weight safely

 * #### Before